 Civil Society Fellowship Seminars

-The Challenge of Leadership (5 days in Aspen or Wye River) — “The Challenge of Leadership” serves as Aspen’s traditional opening seminar for the Henry Crown Fellowship as well as other prestigious Aspen programs.
+The Challenge of Leadership (5 days in Aspen, Colorado) — “The Challenge of Leadership” serves as Aspen’s traditional opening seminar for the Henry Crown Fellowship as well as other prestigious Aspen programs.
 The coursework grounds its participants in a pedagogy that examines values, challenges preconceptions and predicts challenges often faced by leaders in order to develop an effective and enlightened leadership skill set.
-Taking place at either the scenic Aspen Meadows campus in Colorado or the historic Wye River Conference Center on the Eastern Shore of Maryland, “The Challenge of Leadership” transforms young leaders’ perspective and lays the foundation for each successive seminar.
+Taking place at the scenic Aspen Meadows campus in Colorado, “The Challenge of Leadership” transforms young leaders’ perspective and lays the foundation for each successive seminar.

 The Aspen Seminar (5 days in Aspen, Colorado or the DC area) — The signature seminar of The Aspen Institute, where timeless readings are explored in the concept of the “good society.”
 Attendance is a mix of participants from various Aspen Fellowships as well as individual public enrollees with no prior Aspen affiliation.
 The looser scheduling structure of “The Aspen Seminar” allows Fellows to accommodate their own busy schedules while benefiting from meeting Fellows across programs who will also become their AGLN peers upon graduation.